 With this definition of f, the above function g has perfectly well-defined behavior, but the second call to f is made with a pointer to an object outside of its lifetime.
-Given that f might be defined in this manner, a conservative definition of object_address must fail on the second call to f.
+Given that f might be defined in this manner, a conservative definition of object_address must fail on the second call to f, making g totally unusable.
+Even if we see this definition of f, we still lack enough information to make g usable since no information is available about how many times f has previously been invoked.